 Cryptographic algorithms change over time and will continue to do so for the foreseeable future.
-Over the last few decades, the most commonly-implemented hash functions have changed from MD5 to SHA-1 to the SHA-2 family to the newer SHA-3 family.
+Over the last few decades, the most commonly-implemented digital hash signing functions have changed from MD5 to SHA-1 to the SHA-2 family to the newer SHA-3 family.
 Similarly, signature algorithms have gone from RSA to ECDSA to EdDSA (namely, Ed25519 and Ed448).
 Now, NIST is expected to make its final recommendations for post-quantum signature algorithms within the next year (technically, XMSS and HSS/LMS have already been recommended as stateful signature algorithms).

-With GaraSign, Garantir’s flagship product, code signing keys remain secured in your enterprise HSMs at all times, while code signing stays fast and efficient with a hash signing architecture.
+With GaraSign, Garantir’s flagship product, code signing keys remain secured in your enterprise HSMs at all times, while the code signing process stays fast and efficient with a hash signing architecture.
 Customers using GaraSign see a reduction in the total amount of time needed to complete the build process, even with the code signing keys secured in HSMs.

 GaraSign sits on a customer-managed server between end-users and the HSMs, where the private keys reside.
 On the client side, GaraSign integrates with all of the platforms and tools in your environment, from Microsoft, Apple, and Linux, to GPG, RPM, and Debian, and more.
-This makes setting up a secure code signing system easy, as there’s no need to code custom integrations in-house.
+This makes setting up a secure code signing system easy, as there’s no need to code custom code signing integrations in-house.

 If you’re interested in learning more about GaraSign or setting up a demo, get in touch with the Garantir team.